Stocks tick higher on Wall Street after long losing streak

 NEW YORK (AP) — Stocks are ticking higher on Wall Street Thursday, firming a bit following their longest losing streak in two months.

-Tech stocks were helping to lead the way after Nvidia reported stronger results for the latest quarter than expected, thanks to recovering strength in video gaming and demand for artificial intelligence products.
-Its shares jumped 13.9% after it also gave a forecast for upcoming revenue that topped some analysts’ expectations.
+Tech stocks were helping to lead the way after Nvidia reported better results for the latest quarter than expected, thanks to recovering strength in video gaming and demand for artificial intelligence products.
+Its shares jumped 14.5% after it also gave a forecast for upcoming revenue that topped some analysts’ expectations.

-It’s a turnaround for tech and high-growth stocks, which have struggled recently under the weight of worries about rising interest rates.
-They’re seen as some of the most vulnerable as the Federal Reserve jacks up rates aggressively in hopes of stamping out high inflation.
+It’s a turnaround for tech and high-growth stocks, which have struggled recently because of worries about rising interest rates.
+They’re seen as some of the most vulnerable as the Federal Reserve jacks rates higher in hopes of stamping out inflation.

 High rates hurt investments seen as the riskiest, most expensive or whose big growth is furthest out in the future.
 They also raise the risk of a recession because they slow the economy.